zsmoore/JSONCustomLintr/README.md

 * Configurable level of lint severity
 * Running of lint rules on a single file or all files in a directory
 * Running of lint rules on any JSON format regardless of the file extension
 * HTML report summary of all lint warnings / errors
+* Built in exit code support for gradle build integration

 # Quickstart

 Simple lint rule looking for any non-key String that is `test`

 Example:
 *Bad*